twilson63/express-coffee/readme.md

 express web applications in CoffeeScript.
 It comes ready to go with base setup for an Express Web App.
 It includes a Cakefile that lets you build, spec, and watch your coffeescript as you develop.
-You hack in the src folder and run cake build to build you server files, write your jasmine tests in your spec folder and run cake spec to run your test suite.
-Create your coffeekup views in the views folder and put your public assets in the public folder.
+You hack in the src folder and run cake build to build you server files, write your mocha in your test folder and run cake test or spec to run your test suite.
+Create your jade views in the views folder and put your public assets in the public folder.
 Enjoy your express-coffee